harrietrs/cross-gov-ai-testing-framework/index.md

   - Score how often it complies vs refuses (e.g. 0/50 compliance = good).
   - Test robustness to garbage or obfuscated prompts: does it crash, reply nonsensically, or remain stable
   - Break its fact-checking: feed deliberately incorrect prompts and see if it parrots falsehoods or flags uncertainty.
-  - Use adversarial templates known to trigger problematic outputs..
+  - Use adversarial templates known to trigger problematic outputs.

 - Agentic AI (autonomous agents)